 There are five kinds of search you can perform on a dictionary.

-- Regular (exact) search: searches in headwords of articles.
-Every dictionary can be searched.
+1) Regular (exact) search: searches in headwords of articles.
+Any dictionary can be searched.

-- Fuzzy search: searches approximately typed headwords (like a spell checker).
-Every dictionary can be searched.
+4) Fuzzy search: searches approximately typed headwords (like a spell checker).
+Any dictionary can be searched.

-- Wildcard/RegEx search: performs wildcard and regex search in headwords.
-Every dictionary can be searched.
+5) Wildcard/RegEx search: performs wildcard and regex search in headwords.
+Any dictionary can be searched.

 2) Large dictionaries can't be imported (indexed) directly on device due to memory and speed limitations and require being imported using the provided desktop version.